confluentinc/ksql/docs/developer-guide/join-streams-and-tables.rst

 can be multiple such matching records within a join window.

-INNER joins cause data re-partitioning of a stream only if the stream was marked for re-partitioning If both streams are marked, both are re-partitioned.
+INNER joins cause data re-partitioning of a stream only if the stream was marked for re-partitioning.
+If both streams are marked, both are re-partitioned.

 LEFT OUTER joins will contain leftRecord-NULL records in the result stream, which means that the join contains NULL values for fields selected from the